AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 - **HLR.REQ-7** - The system shall provide the user with the ability to arm and disarm the system.

 ## Alert System
+- **HLR.REQ-8** - The system shall flash the LED green 5 times and then lock on blue for a succesul arming of the system.
+- **HLR.REQ-22** - The system shall flash the LED green 5 times and the shut off the LED for a successful disarming of the system.
+- **HLR.REQ-23** - The System shall flash the LED yellow 2 times when the pin was incorretly entered
+- **HLR.REQ-24** - The system shall continue to flash red when the system alarm becomes activated
-- **HLR.REQ-8** - The system shall audibly notify the user and the surrounding area when the system has been armed and triggered.
+- **HLR.REQ-24** - The system shall turn the LED on red when the system becomes locked

 ## Reporting System
 - **HLR.REQ-9** - The system shall send messages to the user when the system has been armed and triggered.
+- **HLR.REQ-19** - The notifications shall have an image capture when the trigger happened, the date & time, and a link to the stream.
+- **HLR.REQ-20** - The system shall send a notificaion when the system has been armed.
+- **HLR.REQ-21** - The system shall send a notificaion when the system has been disarmed.

 # List of non-functional requirements